 Paris is a vibrant modern city with a historic heart and many gracious old buildings.
-The French capital is also a fantastic place to come for those in search of antiques, with a few world renown flea markets like the Marché aux Puces de Saint-Ouen and the Puces de Vanves.
+The French capital is also a fantastic place to come for those in search of antiques, with a few world-renowned flea markets like the Marché aux Puces de Saint-Ouen and the Puces de Vanves.
 But Paris is also famous for its antique stores busting at the seams with old collectibles.

 As usual with antique dealers, it is generally recommended to haggle at Le Village Saint-Paul.
 If you see something you like, feel free to negotiate its price and to initiate a conversation with merchants, who will usually be delighted to tell you more about their treasures.
 Among the other opportunities to find something fascinating and valuable, such as 17th-century trinkets is at the neighborhood’s weekend yard sales.

-Le Village Saint-Paul is charmingly removed from the local hustle and bustle, but resolute in the center of it all, with its succession of narrow cobblestone streets, large old trees and copious vines providing plenty of greenery.
-Soak up the beauty of the old buildings with their wooden shutters, iron balcony railings and green shrubs creeping up their façades.
+Le Village Saint-Paul is charmingly removed from the local hustle and bustle, but resolute in the center of it all, with its succession of narrow cobblestone streets, large old trees, and copious vines providing plenty of greenery.
+Soak up the beauty of the old buildings with their wooden shutters, iron balcony railings, and green shrubs creeping up their façades.

-Because Le Village Saint-Paul is a self-contained area that has an old world charm about it, it is enjoyed whether or not you are actually there to pick up antiques for bargain prices.
+Because Le Village Saint-Paul is a self-contained area that has an old-world charm about it, it is enjoyed whether or not you are actually there to pick up antiques for bargain prices.

 We strive to keep our listings accurate, but it can happen that things change without our knowledge (rather rarely).
 You can help us keep this review up to date by reporting any information you think is inaccurate.